What Happens When a Contract Lacks Detail?

-Where a Contract Is Ambiguous, Rules of Contract Interpretation Permit a Court to Objectively Review the Surrounding Circumstances That Existed When the Contract Was Entered Into As a Means to Determine the Intention of the Contracting Parties.
+A Court May Conduct a Review of the Surrounding Circumstances That Existed When Parties Entered Into a Contract As a Means to Determine the Intention of the Parties.

 Understanding the Rules of Contract Interpretation Including the Extent and Limits of Reviewable Outside Information